-Voyager 1 is in the process of escaping the solar system at a speed of about 523.6 million km per year, or about 1.4 million km per day and is now in interstellar space (as of Aug.
+Voyager 1 is escaping the solar system at a speed of about 523.6 million km per year, or about 1.4 million km per day and is now in interstellar space (as of Aug.
 2012).

 Even at this tremendous speed, Voyager 1 will take at least 14,000 years (and maybe twice that or even longer) to emerge from the Oort cloud.

-Did you know that the record is a 30-cm gold-plated copper disc, together with a needle and playing instructions, is mounted on the body casing.
-On it are recorded natural Earth sounds, 90 min of music, 115 pictures, and greetings in 60 languages.
+Did you know that the record is a 30-cm gold-plated copper disc?
+Together with a needle and playing instructions, it is mounted on the body casing and on it are recorded natural Earth sounds, 90 min of music, 115 pictures, and greetings in 60 languages.